paypal/sdk-spec/spec/client/android/prerequisites.md

 #### Sandbox Test Application

-Create a new sandbox application within your PayPal Developer Account by selecting `Create App` in the `REST API apps` section.
+Create a new Sandbox application within your PayPal Developer Account by selecting `Create App` in the `REST API apps` section.
 In order to process unbranded card payments, the application type for your sandbox application must be `Platform`.